Differential pressure transmitter

 What is the principle of the differential pressure sensor?

-Differential pressure (dp) is the difference in pressure between two pressures.
+Differential pressure (dp) is the difference in pressure between two points.

-In this way, the differential pressure sensor converts the pressure difference into an electronic signal.
+In this way, the differential pressure sensor converts the pressure difference (HP-BP) into a 4-20mA analog signal.

 What is the principle of the differential pressure sensor?